sokim1/Wettability_Metal-IonocovalentCeramic/README.md

 #### 3. Define the wetting angle range of interest

-Specify a wetting angle range of interest.
+Specify the wetting angle range of interest.
 For example, if you are interested only in metal-ionocovalent ceramic pairs of which wetting angles are expected to be below 90 degree, you need to enter below and 90 for the questions that the code asks to enter.